 a little revenge by turning the Spanish elite into chocoholics.

-The cocoa bean was passed to the Spanish, the next players on the chocolate history stage.
+The cocoa bean was passed to the Spaniards, the next players on the chocolate history stage.